AdyGCode/yt-clone/ReadMe.md

 for us, and all we will need to do is now add the required code to perform the actions.

-Because TailwindCSS version 3 now uses a different way of working we will need to run a command in the CLI to watch the project and automatically update the required files - that is the JS and CSS files.
+Because TailwindCSS version 3 now uses a different way of working, it adds the required classes [Just In Time](https://tailwindcss. com/blog/just-in-time-the-next-generation-of-tailwind-css), we will need to run a command in the CLI to watch the project and automatically update the required files - that is the JS and CSS files.

 If you do not have a spare CLI then open up a window, change into the correct folder, and run: